6r1d/rabbitmq_speed_test/README.md

 #### Network issues

-I hit some weird network issue when both injector and executor instances were unable to connect.
+I hit some weird network issue when both generator and receiver instances were unable to connect.
 In my case, I needed to restart Docker with `doas sv restart docker`.
 For `systemd`-based distros, it may be something like `sudo systemctl restart docker`.